dancer1325/playwright/docs/src/codegen.md

 ## Introduction

-Playwright comes with the ability to generate tests for you as you perform actions in the browser and is a great way to quickly get started with testing.
-Playwright will look at your page and figure out the best locator, prioritizing [role, text and test id locators](Guides/Locators/locators.md).
-If the generator finds multiple elements matching the locator, it will improve the locator to make it resilient that uniquely identify the target element.
+* Playwright
+  * allows
+    * generating tests for you -- based on -- performed actions | browser /
+      * figure out the best locator -- following -- the priority [role, text and test id locators](Guides/Locators/locators.md) /
+        * if there are MULTIPLE elements / match the locator -> it improves the locator / UNIQUELY identify the target element
+      * ALLOWED
+        * actions
+          * _Example:_ click OR fill
+        * assertions
+          * -- via -- click 1 toolbar's icon & click | element
+          * are
+            * `'assert visibility'`
+              * == element is visible
+            * `'assert text'`
+              * == element contains specific text
+            * `'assert value'`
+              * == element has a specific value

 ## Generate tests in VS Code
+* TODO:
 * langs: js

-Install the VS Code extension and generate tests directly from VS Code.
-The extension is available on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright).
-Check out our guide on [getting started with VS Code](./getting-started-vscode.md).
+Install the VS Code extension and generate tests directly from VS Code
+* The extension is available on the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright)
+* Check out our guide on [getting started with VS Code](./getting-started-vscode.md).

 <LiteYouTube
     id="LM4yqrOzmFE"